Meet Lisa Elsbecker, LPC

 A few of the areas I choose to treat:

-Throughout my career as a counselor, I have worked extensively with anxiety, perfectionism, shame and guilt, eating disorders, codependency/enmeshment/enabling, boundaries, communication, ADHD, failure to launch, and, last but certainly not least, substance abuse and behavioral addictions.
+Throughout my career as a counselor, I have worked extensively with anxiety, perfectionism, shame and guilt, trauma, eating disorders, codependency/enmeshment/enabling, boundaries, communication, ADHD, failure to launch, and, last but certainly not least, substance abuse and behavioral addictions.

 I am well-versed in treating all types of substance addictions.
 I know you may not think of certain milder substances as addictive, but anything we can use to cope with can be addictive.
 That leads me to the process behaviors I focus on… these behavioral addictions start with everyday tasks that, when taken to the extreme, can give a dopamine high just like a substance addiction.
 These can include perfectionism, overworking, exercising, controlling food intake, video games and social media, television, gambling, shopping, and sex.